First Sight Of Lord Jesus Christ

 Jesus was wearing a long, whitish-gray robe that reached His ankles.
 Another piece of cloth was draped across His right shoulder and diagonally down the left waist.
 He was tall, big boned and muscular.
 He had a beard, with wavy hair cascading into curly locks.
 The eyes were either dark brown or black.

 It was with this supreme sacrifice in mind that Christmas was spontaneously celebrated without any feeling whatsoever that it was a foreign religious ritual.
-There was no fear that some jealous god would get mad and fry the whole family in hell.
-Or that irate parents would become furious and tear up the Christmas tree.
+There was no fear that some jealous god would get mad and fry the whole family in hell for changing allegiance.
+Or that irate parents would become furious and rip apart the Christmas tree.
 Or that it would set tongues wagging in temple corridors and his family ridiculed by society.
 Or that he would be gently advised by well-meaning non-Christian friends to refrain from making a religious fool of himself.
 The sanctuary and freedom of Canada had removed all these obstacles.

 The second was the nature of Canada.
 It was truly one of the greatest nation in the world to live.
 The very moment the family stepped on its soil at Mirabel Airport, Quebec, on October 28, 1988 there was a deep feeling that they had returned home.